ADA Ramp Slope Calculator

 What is the maximum ADA ramp slope?

 The maximum running slope for an accessible ramp is one to twelve, meaning one inch of rise for every twelve inches of run.
-A gentler slope is always allowed and is easier to use.
+Gentler slopes such as one to sixteen or one to twenty are more comfortable and are always allowed.

 When is a landing required?

-A level landing is required after a maximum rise of thirty inches in a single ramp run.
+A level landing is required after a maximum rise of thirty inches in a single ramp run, and also at any change of direction regardless of rise.
+Landings must measure at least 60 inches long to allow a wheelchair to maneuver.
 Landings let users rest and allow safe changes of direction.

 Is this calculator a substitute for the ADA Standards?